Albert Jenkins (rugby union): Club career

+Career in the Army

+On the outbreak of the First World War, Jenkins joined the British Army and served in France in the 38th Welsh Regiment, where he fought in the Battle of the Somme, Battle of Ypres and Battle of Épehy.

 International career

 Jenkins played fourteen matches for Wales, his first cap was against England on 14 January 1920 just four months after his Llanelli debut.
-His greatest international was the game against Ireland in 1920 when Jenkins set up three tries for club mate Bryn Williams, scored a try himself, kicked two of the resulting conversions and was successful with a drop goal attempt.
-In the 1921 game against Scotland, Jenkins played with incredible commitment, but on occasions it appeared he was playing the Scots on his own due to the poor performance of the rest of the Welsh team.
+His most well known international was the game against Ireland in 1920 when Jenkins set up three tries for teammate Bryn Williams, scored a try himself, kicked two of the resulting conversions and was successful with a drop goal attempt.

 Jenkins would go on to captain Wales twice, his first against Ireland in 1923, losing both games.

 In 1950 a tribute match was held in his honour at Stradey Park.